drbig/saver/README.md

 Building on your platform is as simple as `go build`, and cross-compiling is as simple as `make` (assuming you have Go 1.5 or newer).

+And now the [binaries link is public](https://insomniac.pl/~drbig/binaries/).
+Apply caution please!

 ## Usage notes

 Copy the binary wherever you want and run it from command line (for Windows folks that's via `cmd.exe`).
 By default the directory where the binary resides will also be the directory where the config/db file is saved and where the game directories will be made.